2006 London tornado

 The 2006 London tornado was a significant United Kingdom tornado spawned from a squall line moving over the city on 7 December 2006 at approximately 11:02 GMT.
-Its intensity is estimated to have been T4 on the TORRO scale, equating to F2 on the Fujita scale.
+Its intensity is estimated to have been T5 on the TORRO scale, equating to F2 on the Fujita scale.

 Meteorological synopsis

 On the morning of 7 December, the UK was under the influence of a strong Atlantic Ocean low pressure system, which was named Ulrike, bringing unstable weather conditions to much of the UK, and the south in particular.
 At approximately 07:30 GMT, a small band of thunderstorms initialised over Cornwall moving east-northeast across the country.

+At 10:15 GMT, TORRO issued a convective discussion stating: "Bands of showers and thunderstorms producing marginally severe weather, including wind gusts to 80-88kph (50-55mph), hail 10-15mm diameter, perhaps locally accumulating, occasional cloud-ground lightning and briefly torrential rain.
+Tornadoes cannot be ruled out, especially in coastal regions, but the lack of much low-level shear will limit this potential."

 By approximately 10:00 am, the squall line had reached Salisbury, where a drop in humidity was recorded, which may have resulted in an increase of atmospheric pressure behind the squall, causing it to accelerate forward.
-This increased motion in combination with a change in wind direction ahead of the storm may have initialised the rotation of the mesocyclone in one of the now strong storm cells, resulting in the touchdown of the T4 tornado in Kensal Rise, London, at 11 am.
+This increased motion in combination with a change in wind direction ahead of the storm may have initialised the rotation of the mesocyclone in one of the now strong storm cells, resulting in the touchdown of the T5 tornado in Kensal Rise, London, at 11 am.